apache/trafficserver/doc/admin-guide/plugins/index.en.rst

    Provides an intelligent way to combine multiple URLs into a single URL, and have Apache Traffic Server combine the components into one response.

 :doc:`Epic <epic.en>`
-   Emits Traffic Server metrics in a format that is consumed tby the Epic Network Monitoring System.
+   Emits Traffic Server metrics in a format that is consumed by the Epic Network Monitoring System.

+:doc:`Escalate <escalate.en>`
+   Escalate: when the origin returns specific status codes, retry the request at a secondary origin (failover/fail-action)

 :doc:`ESI <esi.en>`
    Implements the Edge Side Includes (ESI) specification.